 The Board of Directors of HT Music and Entertainment Company Limited (wholly-owned subsidiary company) (HT Music) at its meeting held on April 4, 2019 approved the application for reduction of its paid-up share capital from ₹ 334 Crore divided into 334 Crore equity shares of Re.
-1/- each, to ₹ 34 Crore divided into 34 Crore equity shares of Re.
+1/- each. to ₹ 34 Crore divided into 34 Crore equity shares of Re.
 1/- each.
 Hon'ble National Company Law Tribunal, Mumbai Bench (NCLT), sanctioned the said capital reduction vide order dated February 6, 2020.
 In terms of the NCLT order, HT Music returned ₹ 300 Crore to its shareholders viz.
 HT Media Limited on February 27, 2020.

-With a view to simplify the group structure by consolidation of legal entities with no material business, seven subsidiaries of the Company namely, Firefly E-Ventures Limited, HT Digital Media Holdings Limited, HT Education Limited, HT Learning Centers Limited, India Education Services Private Limited and Topmovies Entertainment Limited (collectively referred to as Transferor Companies) and HT Mobile Solutions Limited (Transferee Company) at their respective Board meetings held on March 18, 2020, approved a Scheme of Amalgamation u/s 230 to 232 read with Section 66 of the Companies Act 2013, in terms whereof, Transferor Companies will be merged into the Transferee Company.
-The said scheme is subject to approval of Hon'ble National Company Law Tribunal, New Delhi Bench and other necessary regulatory approvals, if any.
+With a view to simplify the group structure by consolidation of legal entities with no material business, seven subsidiaries of the Company namely, Firefly E-Ventures Limited (FEVL), HT Digital Media Holdings Limited (HTDMH), HT Education Limited (HEL), HT Learning Centers Limited (HTLC), India Education Services Private Limited (IESPL) and Topmovies Entertainment Limited (TEL) (collectively referred to as Transferor Companies) and HT Mobile Solutions Limited (HTMS) (Transferee Company) at their respective Board meetings held on March 18, 2020, approved a Scheme of Amalgamation u/s 230 to 232 read with Section 66 of the Companies Act 2013, in terms whereof, Transferor Companies will be merged into the Transferee Company.
+NCLT vide order dated October 12, 2020 has directed to convene meetings of equity shareholders of FEVL, HTDMH, IESPL and HTMS and unsecured creditors of HTMS on December 7, 2020.
+The said scheme is subject to sanction by Hon'ble National Company Law Tribunal, New Delhi Bench and other necessary regulatory approvals, if any.

-On March 31, 2020, the Company acquired, 13,10,000 fully paid-up ordinary shares of SGD 1, representing 8.48% of the paid-up share capital of HT Overseas Pte.
+On March 31, 2020, the Company acquired, 13,10,000 fully paid-up ordinary shares of SGD 1 each, representing 8.48% of the paidup share capital of HT Overseas Pte.
 Ltd. (HTOS) (subsidiary company) from HT Digital Media Holdings Limited (subsidiary company).
 Consequent upon the aforesaid acquisition of shares, HTOS became a wholly-owned subsidiary of the Company.
+BOARD'S REPORT